-\modif{In our previous work~\cite{esteves4573124plug}, we proposed a strategy to train the reconnecting model and used it to develop an unsupervised plug-and-play segmentation approach.
+In ~\cite{esteves4573124plug}, they proposed a strategy to train the reconnecting model and used it to develop an unsupervised plug-and-play segmentation approach.
 We recognized the potential for the reconnecting term to be applied more broadly as a post-processing step for any type of vascular segmentation result.
 In the present article, we thoroughly investigate this idea.

 In this article, we conduct a comprehensive investigation of this concept.
-We specifically examine the properties of the reconnecting term, including the influence of the disconnection size parameter, and its convergence.
-Additionally, we demonstrate the usefulness and versatility of this novel post-processing strategy by applying it to outputs from various segmentation methods and datasets, and comparing it with a recently developed reconnecting post-processing approach.
+We specifically examine the properties of the reconnecting term, focusing on the impact of the disconnection size parameter and its convergence behavior.
+Furthermore, we demonstrate the practicality and versatility of this new post-processing strategy by applying it to outputs from various segmentation methods and datasets, and comparing it with a recently developed reconnecting post-processing approach.